learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 ## Summary

 Well done!
-In this lesson you took a look at some methods for traversing and dissecting a web page with beautiful soup!
+In this lesson, you took a look at some methods for traversing and dissecting a web page with beautiful soup!
 In the upcoming lab, you'll continue to formalize this turning the current script into modularized functions which you can then use to scrape all of the information from all 50 pages of the book listings.